 Additionally, if the employee becomes ill or dies from COVID-19, and it is determined that infection occurred at the workplace or in the course of employment, there may be an obligation, under health and safety and workers’ compensation legislation, to notify the regulator.

-Persons returning to Canada from international travel travelling, including the USA, have been requested to self-isolate on their return for 14 days.
+Persons returning to Canada from international travel including the USA are required to self-isolate on their return for 14 days.
+The government has instituted severe penalties for non-compliance.
+There are some exceptions in place for certain essential service workers.

 The Government of Canada has also has posted active travel health notices for non-essential travel to areas of China, France, Germany, Hong Kong, Iran, Italy, Japan, Singapore, South Korea and Spain due to the outbreak of COVID-19.